mattrips/scratchPad/ProtocolConformance 200703.md

 ### 1.5.4 Implementations on Generics via Constrained Extensions
 Given concretization `T`, the conformance `T: P`, requirement *m* of `P`, and implementation *i* of *m*, if the constraint on *i* is not a superset of the constraint on `T: P`, then *i* is unavailable for purposes of conformance `T: P`.
 This unavailability persists regardless of whether `T` satisfies the constraints on *i*, and so, even though *i* may be available on `T`, it is not available for purposes of the conformance `T: P`.
->***Discussion**
->This limitation came as part of the adoption of conditional conformance, SE-0143.
-It exists due to issues of implementablity.*

 ---

 Example 1.5.4.1 demonstrates that a constrained implementation can be unavailable to a protocol conformance on a concretization even though the concretization satisfies the constraints on the implementation.

 The conformance of `X<Int>: P` has two implementations of the requirement *m1* of protocol `P`, *i1* and *i2*.
 The constraint *c2* on *i2* limits the availability of *i2* to cases in which requirement *m2* is performed by a witness that conforms to protocol `Numeric`.
 Constraint *c2* is satisfied by `X<Int>`, because `Int`, which is `X<Int>`'s implementation of *m2*, conforms to `Numeric`.
 Thus, *i2* is available on `X<Int>`, and when the `id` property is accessed directly on `X<Int>` as *a2*, *i2* is used; the value "P_Numeric" is returned.